OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     For each Client ID, take the following steps.

     a.
-Select **Add a client application** button and then, in the panel that opens, set the Client ID to the respective GUID and check the box for `api://localhost:44355/$App ID GUID$/access_as_user`.
+Select **Add a client application** button and then, in the panel that opens, set the Client ID to the respective GUID and check the box for `api://localhost:44355/[application-id-guid]/access_as_user`.

     b.
 Select **Add application**.